followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxVectorMap/1 Configuration/tooltip/customizeTooltip.md

 <!--typeFunctionParamName1-->info<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->MapLayerElement<!--/typeFunctionParamType1-->
 <!--typeFunctionParamDescription1-->
-Information on the [area](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Map_Elements/Area/)/[marker](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Map_Elements/Marker/) being pressed or hovered over with the mouse pointer.
+Information on the area or marker being pressed or hovered over with the mouse pointer.
 <!--/typeFunctionParamDescription1-->

 <!--typeFunctionReturnType-->Object<!--/typeFunctionReturnType-->